This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 18. Partizan Brewing

-On the day we visited, gourmet burgers could be obtained from an outside BBQ street food stall, and beer wise, we had a lemon porter 5.5% (surprisingly dark) and imperial stout 6.5%, both £4 for ⅔ pints (so possibly a little more expensive than other taprooms in the area).
+On our last visit to Partizan Brewing, gourmet burgers could be obtained from an outside BBQ street food stall.
+Beer wise, we had a lemon porter 5.5% (surprisingly dark) and imperial stout 6.5%, both £4 for ⅔ pints (so possibly a little more expensive than other taprooms in the area).

 34 Raymouth Road, SE16 2DB